smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/graphql/graphql_api_queries.md

       -d '{"query": "query{publicCatalogData(search: \"{search}\", type: \"{type}\"){name type importQuery}}"}'
     ```

-### __Parameters__
+### __Arguments__

-The API can be called with or without any of the following parameters.
-Each parameter adds a filter to the query result.
+The API can be called with or without any of the following arguments.
+Each argument adds a filter to the query result.
 For example, setting `catalogName` to "tutorial" will tell the API to return only results with "tutorial" as their `catalogName`.

 - `catalogName`: The name of the catalog the data belongs to.
 - `id`: The id number of the catalog data.